 Besides the fact that it's a paid gig in one of the best places to work on campus?
 Truly, a lot of things that we can't put a price on.
 Like fellow staff members who become good friends.
 Or the chance to get to know other professors, and students, on campus.
 Or the professional experience you can add to your resume.

-There's the opportunity to make a difference, in the lives of the writers you work with in the Writing Center, the number of hours you will work depends on your own schedule.
+Once you become a full-fledged member of the Writing Center, the number of hours you will work depends on your own schedule.
 Some of our tutors work as little as two hours per week (especially our staff members who are athletes or are student teaching) and others might work up to 10.

 We also need the names of two faculty members who know you/your work well enough to recommend you.
 If you are a first-year student who has yet to develop a strong relationship with a faculty member who can speak to your strengths, you may give us the name and e-mail address of a high school teacher.
 Once you submit your application, those faculty members will be sent a short form to fill out and return to us.